ikaazhar/LAB3_SDT/README.md

 # LAB3_SDT
-My code for lab assignment 3
+My code and file for lab assignment 3